samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 1. *Stroke type (infarction vs. haemorrhage)*: Use of thrombolysis depended on it being an infarction (clot).
 2. *Time from arrival at hospital to time brain imaging was performed*: Predicted probability of using thrombolysis reduced with increasing time to scan.
-3. *Stroke severity (NIHSS) on arrival*: Predicted probability of using thrombolysis was low at low NIHSS, rose with increasing NIHSS with a plateau at about NIHSS of 10-20, and then reduced with higher NIHSS.
+3. *Stroke severity (NIHSS) on arrival*: Predicted probability of using thrombolysis was low with very mild strokes,rose with increasing severity with a plateau at about NIHSS of 10-20, and then reduced with the most severe strokes.
-4. *Stroke onset time type (precise vs. estimated)*: Predicted probability of using thrombolysis is increased with a precisely known  onset.
+4. *Stroke onset time type (precise vs. estimated)*: Predicted probability of using thrombolysis increased with a precisely known  onset.
 5. *Disability level (Rankin) before stroke*: Predicted probability of using thrombolysis reduced with increasing disability before stroke.

-Shap plots may be used to explain predictions of any individual patient (e.g. {numref}`Figure {number} <waterfall_example>`).
+Shap plots could be used to explain predictions of any individual patient (e.g. {numref}`Figure {number} <waterfall_example>`).

 :::{figure-md} waterfall_example
 <img src="./images/xgb_waterfall_low_probability.jpg" width="800">